anya-bel/vocamprove/ReadMe.md

 📁 Texts - contains all the original corpus extracts that are presented to the user sentence by sentence

-  [...]
+&nbsp;  [...]

 📁 csv-files - contains all the data in the corpus above, but rearranged in three files with metadata (indexes, POS tags, ...)

-  📄 words.csv
+&nbsp;  📄 words.csv

-  📄 sentences.csv
+&nbsp;  📄 sentences.csv

-  📄 texts.csv
+&nbsp;  📄 texts.csv

-  📄 labeled_texts.csv - texts are labeled according to the current best performing algorithm
+&nbsp;  📄 labeled_texts.csv - texts are labeled according to the current best performing algorithm

 📄 dataset_setup.py - the script creating 3 CSV files containing all the data from the corpus, plus the metadata